 - Titles and Responsibilities.
 Own the requirements, own the positioning?

 - Writing the market requirements document.
-Title is evident.
+The title is evident.

 - We built it but no one came.
 The old “Field of Dreams” marketing problem (usually an engineering problem)